4 Semiparametric Regression

 chistats <- t(beta) %*% solve(Sigma) %*% beta

-# compare the Wald statistic with the reference
+# compare the Wald statistic with a chisq(2) reference distribution

 1 - pchisq(chistats, df = 2)